jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 ---
-title: Blending chords and melodies
+title: Blending chords and melody
 slug: chord-melody
 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-Using both chords and melody makes a composition sound fuller and richer, like a song rather than just a part.
+Blending together chords and melody makes a composition sound fuller and richer, like a song rather than just a part.

 There are some quick tricks for filling out a melody on the highest pitched string.